zhenkewu/zhenkewu.github.io/index.md

 **Advising**: We are recruiting motivated and hard-working people interested in Bayesian methods and computation, graphical models, causal inference, sequential decision making, reinforcement learning and large-scale health data analytics.
 If you want to get involved, please [say hi](/sayhi/).

+*Check this out and send me an email if interested in collaborating!*

+[**AI in Science Postdoctoral Fellowship Program**](https://midas.umich.edu/ai-in-science/); The program will pay a competitive salary ($74,000 annually for 2022-23) plus benefits.
+Travel to funder’s AI in Science events will also be covered.

 **Working Group**:

 - [__Michigan Statistics for Individualized-healthcare Lab (MiSIL)__ weekly meeting schedules](https://docs.google.com/spreadsheets/d/1CfHqh74SrGH5zuo8W_L_hAGdLJdt_9jLgaeBtoxYp88/edit?usp=sharing)